 I adore Indian.
 My kids, not so much, so when I threw together this chickpea and chicken curry recipe and they downed it, I knew I had to share this recipe with you, too.
-I included some affiliate links for you to more easily find ingredients, which help support my blog, too.
+I included some affiliate links for you to more easily find ingredients, which earns me a small commission if you purchase.

 To be honest, I made this chickpea and chicken curry as a crepe filling for Shrove Tuesday.
 I added this idea at the last minute, as I had planned to make cherry syrup and cinnamon apples for the crepes.
 My mom sense kicked in, and I realized that sugar on top of sugar (we also had packzis for dessert) was quite possibly one of the worst ideas I’d ever had.